j-p-schroeder/nhgisxwalk/resources/readme_files/nhgis_bgp_README.txt

 Notes
 --------------------------------------------------------------------------------

+* The Census Bureau standard GEOID is included for all target units for convenience.
+GEOIDs for source units are not included due to block group parts not being a Census Bureau geography.
 * The bgp1990gj field may contain blank values.
 These represent cases where the only 1990 block group parts intersecting the corresponding larger geographic units are offshore, lying in coastal or Great Lakes waters, which are excluded from NHGIS's block boundary